the-events-calendar/the-events-calendar/readme.txt

 * Arabic from Mamdouh Samy
 * Bosnian from Marko Manojlovic
-* Brazilian Portuguese from Dionizio Bonfim Bach
+* Brazilian Portuguese by Emerson Marques
 * Catalan from Barbara Partegos Rof
 * Croatian from Marko Manojlovic
 * Czech from Martin Kristan and Petr Bastan